Cloud-Kumpel/CloudKumpel/_posts/2022-09-04-different-ways-how-to-deploy-sharepoint-syntex-model.md

 ## SharePoint library

 The other way around is to deploy SharePoint Syntex models from a library you are currently on.
-Within the ribbon menu, select "Automate" - "View models".
+Within the command bar menu, select "Automate" - "View models".
 You will see all available models you can add to this library (and which are already deployed).

 ![]({{"assets/img/posts/2022-09-04/SharePoint_Syntex_LibraryDeployment1.png" | relative_url}})